YinHk-Notes/C-Sharp-cheatsheet/c# concepts/Declaration/var.md

 C# allows variables to be declared as **explicit type or implicit type**.
 The C# `var` keyword is used to **declare implicit type variable**s in C#.

+A common use of var is with a constructor invocation expression.
+The use of var allows you to not repeat a type name in a variable declaration and object instantiation

 ```cs
 var name = "C# Corner"; // Implicitly typed.
 string name = "C# Corner"; // Explicitly typed.